-California Actors Workshop Abridged builds students' acting, creative expression, and public speaking skills, helping students perform confidently onstage in a variety of settings.
-Through daily monologue work, scene work, and a variety of electives, the students will discover how to create rapport with the audience and let their personal charisma shine.
+The High School Actors Workshop is a one-week program that focuses on developing students' acting, creative expression, and public speaking abilities, empowering them to perform more confidently onstage in a range of settings.
+Through daily monologue work, ensemble scene work, and a diverse selection of electives, students will learn how to establish a connection with their audience and showcase their unique charisma.
+The program covers various areas, including monologues, ensemble scene work, and elective options like Improvisation, Reader's Theatre, Audition Technique, and more.

 Click the tabs below to learn more about this program.

-Learn techniques and practice exercises designed to increase your range, projection, articulation and character development.
-Participants learn the building blocks to realistic acting through playing objectives (what the character wants), obstacles (what stands in the way), and tactics (how the character tries to get around those obstacles to accomplish her objectives).
-In the final monologue showcase, students perform for fellow campers, families, and friends.
+Students learn valuable techniques and practice exercises designed to increase their range, projection, articulation, and character development.
+Our expert instructors will guide them through the building blocks of realistic acting, including playing objectives (what the character wants), obstacles (what stands in the way), and tactics (how the character tries to overcome those obstacles to accomplish their objectives).
+In the final monologue showcase, they will have the opportunity to perform for fellow campers, families, and friends, showcasing the skills and techniques they have learned throughout the program.

 Ensemble Scene Work